Last year at this time I was preparing a big batch of sauteed beet greens. Today, I’m bringing you sauteed Swiss chard.

-And while this past week we’ve had beet green chips (excellent!), potato and beet green hash, and, even in the sauna that is Nashville June, some pretty dreamy soup, we’ve also fallen back on the ever-beloved classic, the dish that reminds Tim of his childhood and me of old blog posts: sautéed greens.
+And while this past week we’ve had beet green chips (excellent!), potato and beet green hash, and, even in the sauna that is a Nashville June, some pretty dreamy soup, we’ve also fallen back on the ever-beloved classic, a dish that reminds my husband Tim of his childhood and me of years past: sauteed greens.

 From a health standpoint, cooking down greens is actually a benefit as opposed to eating them raw, crazy though it sounds, because it destroys the oxalic acid that can block calcium and iron absorption.

-The problem is that when they’re done wrong, they are so, so wrong: limp and tasteless, swimming in a greenish liquid, the sort of mixture that makes people say things like they don’t like vegetables.
+To further this point, the problem is that when they’re done wrong, they are so, so very wrong: limp and tasteless, swimming in a greenish liquid, the sort of mixture that makes people claim they don’t like vegetables.

-- 1 teaspoon sea salt, divided
+- 1 teaspoon coarse salt, divided

-- 1/2 teaspoon black pepper
+- 1/4 teaspoon freshly ground black pepper

 - 1/2 cup raisins